Can dogs eat yogurt?

 The full picture

 Plain, unsweetened natural or Greek yogurt can be a healthy occasional treat for dogs that tolerate dairy.
 The live cultures (probiotics) may support gut health, and it's a decent source of calcium and protein.
-The rules are strict: no added sugar, no artificial sweeteners (especially xylitol, which is now in some low-sugar yogurts), no flavorings, no fruit pieces (especially if they contain grapes or raisins).
+The rules are strict: no added sugar, no artificial sweeteners (especially xylitol, which is now in some low-sugar yogurts), no flavourings, no fruit pieces (especially if they contain grapes or raisins).
 Greek yogurt is lower in lactose than regular, which is a plus for lactose-sensitive dogs.

 Risks to watch for